Amit88k/Apache-Airflow/README.md

 3. Airflow offers a rich user experience interface making it easy to visualize pipelines running in production, monitor progress, check the states of currently active and past tasks, shows diagnostic information about task execution, and allows the user to manually manage the execution and state of tasks.
 4. When you have periodical jobs, which most likely involve various data transfer and/or show dependencies on each other, you should consider Airflow.

+A tool like this is used in data-intensive environments with background jobs that need to run everyday.
+These background scripts do extraction, enrichment and other transformations to a dataset.
+Most workflow softwares give you a structure to use when writing your scripts, so they are able to distinguish between steps and manage their interdependencies.
+It is a very handy feature because it allows Airflow to run only the steps that are needed.

+It is a powerful concept those of tasks dependencies: if you have a workflow that starts with a common task and then branches out in two parallel sequence of tasks, a failure in one of the branches can be recovered without running the initial tasks.
+Generally, if a task depends on another task that has already been run successfully, it will not be re-run again.
+It is literally a time-saver.

 ### Key terms:
 •	Directed Acyclic Graph (DAG):     Airflow uses DAGs to represent workflows.
 A DAG(as name depicts – a graph without cycle) is a collection of tasks that have directional dependencies.
 Each node in the graph is a task and edges define dependencies amongst tasks.
 DAGs describe how to run a workflow.

 •	Operators:     While DAGs describe how to run a workflow, Operators determine what actually gets done i.e. trigger a certain action.
 A DAG is made up of Operators.
 An operator describes a single task in a workflow.
 So, a DAG is made up of Operators, and together they form a workflow.
 The DAG defines the sequence and schedule of the operations,  the Operators define discrete tasks that need to take place within this sequence.

 •	Tasks: Although the DAG is used to organize tasks and set their execution context, DAGs do not perform any actual computation.
-Instead, tasks are the element of Airflow that actually “do the work” you want performed.
+Instead, tasks are the element of Airflow that actually “do the work” you want to be performed.
 Tasks are generated when instantiating operator objects.
 The instantiation defines specific values when calling the abstract operator, and the parameterized task becomes a node in a DAG.

+So, the core concepts are quite simple: workflows are called DAGs, workflow steps are called tasks.
+Tasks are instances of Operators.
+There are many types of Operators in Airflow, PythonOperator runs Python code, BashOperator runs shell commands… you get the idea.

 ### Infrastructure, setup and automation
 3 services are essential for airflow to run as expected: